syncfusion-content/uwp-docs/uwp/SfTreeGrid/Selection.md

 ## Scroll to selected item

-You can scroll programmatically to the SelectedItem using the ScrollInView method.
+You can scroll programmatically to the `SelectedItem` using the `ScrollInView` method by resolving the index of the item selected.

 {% tabs %}
 {% highlight c# %}